-Hopefully on this site I’ve offered some good Fenway Park tips…never hurts to know how to avoid those blasted support poles.
+Hopefully on this site I’ve offered some good Fenway Park tips…never hurts to know how to avoid those blasted support poles, for example.
 These aren’t essentials, but you should still check them out.

-Extra Fenway Park Tips, #1: Yawkey Way.
+Extra Fenway Park Tips, #1: Jersey Street (formerly Yawkey Way).
 Since Camden Yards in Baltimore borrowed a lot of innovations from Fenway, like using only one city block and having a short porch necessitated by a landmark, it’s only fair that the Yards return the favor.

-The closing off of Yawkey Way brings to mind Eutaw Street in Baltimore, between the ballpark and the B&O Warehouse, where similar performers and vendors do their thing.
+The closing off of Jersey Street brings to mind Eutaw Street in Baltimore, between the ballpark and the B&O Warehouse, where similar performers and vendors do their thing.
 In both cases, it makes for better entertainment than lottery ticket races on a Jumbotron.

-You aren’t likely to miss Yawkey Way anyway—it is the street that is closed off before Red Sox games and used for food vendors, street performers, the team store and all of the elements of a true baseball atmosphere.
+You aren’t likely to miss it anyway—it is closed off before Red Sox games and used for food vendors, street performers, the team store and all of the elements of a true baseball atmosphere.
 But just covering the bases.

-Enter the ballpark on Yawkey Way, see the street bands, check out the peanut machines and Big League Brian on his stilts, and try a Cuban sandwich and get your picture taken with Luis Tiant.
+Enter the ballpark on either end of Jersey, see the street bands, check out the peanut machines and Big League Brian on his stilts, and try a Cuban sandwich and get your picture taken with Luis Tiant.
 A baseball game is, after all, supposed to be fun.

 Extra Fenway Park Tips, #2: The Bleacher Bar.
 This bar/restaurant was built into the ballpark behind the center field fence, and there is actually a garage-sized window that patrons can view the game in.
-It’s an alternative if you completely strike out getting tickets (which you shouldn’t with the help of a Fenway Park E-Guide, but I’m just saying); I don’t know if you can sit there for the whole game, but no ticket or cover is required, and at least you’re there.
+It’s an alternative if you completely strike out getting tickets; I don’t know if you can sit there for the whole game, but no ticket or cover is required, and at least you’re there.

 Even if you do have tickets though, it’s a neat place to visit before or after the game, or perhaps even enjoy a meal at not entirely unreasonable prices.
 There’s even a corned beef sandwich named for former Red Sox GM Larry Lucchino, who helped orchestrate the Fenway renovation.